cycle/docs/advanced/active-record.md

 }
 ```

-To store and access entity data we are going to use private array (prefix `__` added to avoid collisions with user methods):
+To store and access entity data we are going to use a private array (with the prefix `__` added to avoid collisions with user methods):

 ```php
 abstract class Record